The Cavendish Hotel on the Chatsworth Estate in Derbyshire is an ideal base for exploring this beautiful part of Britain.

 Food and drink

-The Gallery Restaurant is the Cavendish’s fine-dining option, with chef Adam Harper — poached last year from the Michelin-starred Fischer’s, in the village — serving up locally-sourced food in comfortable surroundings.
+The Gallery Restaurant is the Cavendish’s fine-dining option, with chef Adam Harper — who previously worked at the Michelin-starred Fischer’s, in the village — serving up locally-sourced food in comfortable surroundings.
 Three courses are £55, and there’s also a £60 tasting menu.

 For a more informal setting the Garden Room is a fine spot, especially on a summer’s evening, an ideal place for a steak and a bottle of wine at the end of a day in the Peak District.